reqres404/spatialDataAPI_TL/readme.md

 # Task
-    requirement is to create a backend API that handles spatial data, specifically multiple points and multiple polygons
+    Requirement is to create a backend API that handles spatial data, specifically multiple points and multiple polygons

 # Todo
     Store, update, and retrieve multiple point data (latitude, longitude).